-At One Hundred and Seventy-fifth street is the famous High bridge, which carries across the Harlem, the original Croten aqueducts.
+good government At One Hundred and Seventy-fifth street is the famous High bridge, which carries across the Hariem, the original Croton aqueducts.
 There are two of these, the larger one reaches a depth of 350 feet, it goes under the Harlem 307 feet, through solid rock, under the bed of the river.
-It rives 460 feet in

-367 feet, through solid rock, under the bed of the river.
 It rises 400 feet in a perpendicular shaft between High bridge and Washington bridge.
-It extends from Croton lake to One Hundred and Thirty-fifth street, a distance of 30 miles, and has a capacity of 290,000,000 gallons in 24 hours, and supplies Manhattan island with drinking water, it is the largest tunnel in the world; took five years to build, at a cost of \$20,000,000.
+It exends from Croton lake to One Hundre 20 miles, and has a capacity of 290,000,-000 gallons in 24 hours, and supplies Manhattan island with drinking water, t is the largest tunnel in the world; ook five years to build, at a cost of